Google Apps Script: Limitations

-Google Apps Script has some processing limitations.
+Google Apps Script has a number of different limitations.
 As a cloud-based service, Apps Script limits the time that a user's script may run, as well as limiting access to Google services.
-Currently, Google Apps Store does not allow direct connection to internal (behind-the-firewall) corporate databases, which is key to building business apps.
+Currently, Google Apps Script does not allow direct connections to internal databases, which is key to building business apps.
 However, this can be overcome via the use of the JDBC service if connections are allowed from Google servers to the internal database server.
-Similarly, lack of other connectivity, such as LDAP connectivity, limits the level to which GAS can be used in the enterprise.
-Due to the cloud nature of Apps Script, functions related to date and time will produce results that seem to be incorrect due to the data crossing time zones.
-Using Date/Time objects and functions without very precise declaration and thorough testing may result in inaccurate results.
+Additionally, due to the cloud nature of Apps Script, functions related to date and time will produce results that seem to be incorrect due to the data crossing time zones.
+Using Date/Time objects and functions without precise declaration and thorough testing may result in inaccurate results.